Lumi-supercomputer/LUMI-training-materials/docs/4day-20241028/notes_2_07_LUMI_Software_Stacks.md

 (The content of this slide is really meant to be shown in practice on a command line.)

 There are three ways to use `module spider`, discovering software in more and more detail.
+All variants however will by default only check the Cray PE, the CrayEnv stack and the LUMI stacks, unless another software stack is loaded through a module or `module use` statement and the cache is regenerated during that period.

 1.  `module spider` by itself will show a list of all installed software with a short description.
     Software is bundled by name of the module, and it shows the description taken from the default